francesca-figueroa/Figueroa_CSCI2270_FinalProject/README.md

 Dependencies

 Other than standard C++ libraries, like string, cstdlib, iostream, just basic ones like that, there will not be any third-party libraries that need to be installed.
-THe libraries are all included standard in C++.
+The libraries are all included standard in C++.

 System Requirements

 The program, ideally, will run universally on all systems.
 It's a pretty basic program, so there are no system requirements.

 Group Members